-- Systemic therapeutic assessment resources and treatment (START) model assessment and pilot - The START team continues to meet with advocates and providers and conducts review of data. - Infrastructure Standup for Technology First Initiative - Phase 1 of remote supports has been implemented.
+- Systemic therapeutic assessment resources and treatment (START) model assessment and pilot - The START team has completed its outreach activities, and the formal report with recommendations will be submitted by March 2024. - 0 Infrastructure Standup for Technology First Initiative - Phase 1 of remote supports has been implemented.
 We currently have 1 provider and 16 people using this service.
 We continue to work to educate and expand understanding of this service.
-We will be adding remote supports to the Supports Waiver in upcoming months.
+We will be adding remote supports to the Supports Waiver in upcoming months. - o Implementation of Value Based Payment (VBP) Model - OCDD is hosting focus groups to explore the introduction of a VBP system on January 17. - Community Practitioners Training - Due to the significant interest in these events, OCDD has requested and received approval to increase the funding for this activity.

-- o Implementation of Value Based Payment (VBP) Model - OCDD has completed a review of other state VBP models, and there are many different activities that can be incentivized.
-A primary focus will be on person-centered planning.
-This is an activity that will be fully developed this year. - Community Practitioners Training - Due to the significant interest in these events, OCDD has requested and received approval to increase the funding for this activity. - Direct support workforce and support coordination recruitment and retention bonus - Bonus payments have been initiated. - Enhanced Services for people with co-occurring I/DD and behavioral health needs - This will be a new service in the waiver and will be conducted as a pilot to allow for collection of outcomes and fiscal data to inform future budget requests.
+- Direct support workforce and support coordination recruitment and retention bonus - In the fall of 2023, OCDD released bonus payments to providers totaling approximately \$75.7 million.
+The bonus payments benefited 17,790 direct support professionals and support coordinators. - Enhanced Services for people with co-occurring I/DD and behavioral health needs - This will be a new service in the waiver and will be conducted as a pilot to allow for collection of outcomes and fiscal data to inform future budget requests.
 The services will be designed to specifically support people with I/DD who also have behavior support needs. - University Partnerships and Curriculum Development for Capacity Building in the I/DD Service Delivery System - OCDD will partner with universities who offer social services and nursing degrees to build out a curriculum focusing on the unique needs associated with supporting individuals with I/DD, so that when professionals leave college, they will have background in supporting this population.
-OCDD will also partner with community colleges to develop a direct support worker curriculum to better prepare the workforce. - o System Modernization to Support an Electronic Individual Support Plan - This will allow implementation of the electronic assessment and person centered plan that has been in development for several years.
+OCDD will also partner with community colleges to develop a direct support worker curriculum to better prepare the workforce. - System Modernization to Support an Electronic Individual Support Plan - This will allow implementation of the electronic assessment and person centered plan that has been in development for several years.
 This will allow for a platform to allow access to all users within the system and to do a statistically valid sample of the assessment tool.